Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Introduction

 The remainder of the paper is organized as follows.
-Section~\ref{sub:GPR:LM} reviews the fundamentals of GP regressions.
-Section~\ref{Guassian_Process_Policy_} introduces the GPPI frameworks for both forward and inverse problems of HJBs and MFGs.
+Section~\ref{sub:GPR:LM} reviews the fundamentals of \mathfix{GP regression}.
+Section~\ref{sec:gppi_frameworks} introduces the GPPI frameworks for both forward and inverse problems of HJBs and MFGs.
 Section~\ref{Newton Acceleration} presents the additive Schwarz Newton acceleration strategy to improve convergence within the GPPI algorithm.
-Section~\ref{secNumercialExpe} reports numerical experiments that demonstrate the efficiency and accuracy of the proposed methods.
-Finally, Section~\ref{sec:Conclusion} concludes with a discussion of our findings and outlines directions for future work.
+Section~\ref{secNumericalExpe} reports numerical experiments that demonstrate the efficiency and accuracy of the proposed methods.
+Section~\ref{sec:Conclusion} concludes with a discussion of our findings and outlines directions for future work.
+Appendix~\ref{AppendixA} provides derivation details for the GPPI subproblems.